zonemaster/zonemaster/docs/public/specifications/test-zones/Engine/README.md

-This document structure contains test zone specifications for Zonemaster-Engine, except for test zones for Test Case implementations and implementation of MethodV2, which are found in sibling structure.
+This document structure contains test zone specifications for Zonemaster-Engine, except for test zones for Test Case implementations and implementation of MethodV2, which are found in a sibling structure.

-The test zones found here are for various Perl modulues.
+The test zones found here are for various Perl modules.
 The specifications are split by Perl module, and sometimes further split by area.

 The following specifications are available: